-The Company is also currently consulting with a financial advisor to determine how to take advantage of the current market whether through internal value creation or a capital markets transaction.
+The Company is also currently consulting with a financial advisor to determine how to take advantage of the current markets whether through internal value creation or a capital markets transaction.
+In September 2003, the Company engaged Petrie Parkman & Co., to assist Gulfport in marketing the West Cote Blanche Bay field.
+The Company cannot be sure however that this will be successful.